Do I Need A Collaborative Divorce Team?

 Who Do I Need?

 While Florida’s new Collaborative Law Process Act does not specify the personnel to be included on a collaborative law team, there are certain professionals that it are highly advisable to include.
-Every person has an attorney, as well as two professionals as part of their team.
+Every person has an lawyer, as well as two professionals as part of their team.

 The first is a Financial Neutral.
 This individual is a professional financial expert who will help you and your spouse with tax questions, options for asset division and, financial obligations, such as alimony or child support.
 Most disagreements in divorce happen over monetary issues, so this person can save you considerable time and money.